DaniMonsalve/Steaming-with-Kafka-Flink/README.md

-# Apache Flink E-Commerce Analytics with Elasticsearch and Postgres

-This repository contains an Apache Flink application for real-time sales analytics built using Docker Compose to orchestrate the necessary infrastructure components, including Apache Flink, Elasticsearch, and Postgres.
-The application processes financial transaction data from Kafka, performs aggregations, and stores the results in both Postgres and Elasticsearch for further analysis.

-## Requirements
-- Docker
-- Docker Compose

 # Real-Time Streaming at Scale: Integrating Apache Flink, Kafka, Postgres, Elasticsearch, Kibana, and Docker

 This project demonstrates how to integrate Apache Flink, Kafka, Postgres, Elasticsearch, and Kibana to build a robust real-time data processing architecture.
 It is based on the Medium article by Yusuf Ganiyu. (https://medium.com/towards-data-engineering/real-time-streaming-at-scale-integrating-apache-flink-kafka-postgres-elasticsearch-kibana-and-132a7fd59e00)